spacetelescope/skymap/README.md

 conda activate skymap

-4. Install the asdf package

-conda install -c astropy asdf

-3. Install the skymap package:
+4. Install the skymap package:

 pip install -e .

-4. You should now be able to open a notebook and use the package.
+5. You should now be able to open a notebook and use the package.

 cd notebook